 Reflections and Workshops:

-The Center for Public Service is charged to assist faculty in the development, implementation, and improvement of service learning classes; as well as, consult with faculty, provide resources for course development, and promote the scholarship of engagement.
-Towards those goals, CPS offers faculty development workshops throughout the academic year.
+The Center for Public Service is charged with assisting faculty in the development, implementation, and improvement of service learning classes and promoting the scholarship of engagement.
+Beyond the one-on-one support we offer, CPS brings experts from the field to campus to offer faculty development workshops throughout the academic year.

-Our flagship training is the Faculty Seminar on Service Learning, a 10 week seminar on service-learning and a syllabus development workshop, offered every semester.
-It covers theory around pedagogy, campus-community partnerships, the place of civic and democratic values in the university, diversity & inclusion, and institutional identity.
+Our flagship training is the Faculty Seminar on Service Learning, a 10 week seminar on service learning and a syllabus development workshop, offered every semester.
+Stipend of $1600 available for tenured, tenure-track, or POP faculty.
+The seminar covers theory around pedagogy, campus-community partnerships, the place of civic and democratic values in the university, diversity & inclusion, and institutional identify.
 At the same time, it is grounded by a very practical goal: helping participants develop, revise, and improve their service-learning courses and syllabi.
-Stipend of $1600 available for tenured, tenure-track, or POP faculty.
 RSVP here or click here for more information.

 The Center for Public Service encourages faculty to attend and present at community engagement conference.
 To this end, we have limited funding available to support faculty travel for community engagement related programs.